kind2-mc/kind2/doc/usr/content/9_other/2_contract_semantics.md

 Conceptually modes correspond to different situations triggering different behaviors for a node.
-Kind 2 is *defensive* in the sense that when a contract has at least one mode, it will check that the modes account for **all situtations** the assumptions allow before trying to prove the node respects its contract.
+Kind 2 is *defensive* in the sense that when a contract has at least one mode, it will check that the modes account for **all situations** the assumptions allow before trying to prove the node respects its contract.

 More formally, consider a node `n` with contract